SuchethShenoy/SuchethShenoy/README.md

 ### Hey there! 👋

 I'm pursuing MSc.
 Mechatronics at Hamburg University of Technology (TUHH), Germany. <br>
-I'm a Mechanical Engineering undergraduate from RV College of Engineering, Bangalore. <br>
+Mechanical Engineering graduate from RV College of Engineering, Bangalore. <br>
 Formerly working at BOSCH Limited, India.

 - 🤖 Robotics and automation.